istio/istio.io/content/docs/ops/setup/istioctl/index.md

 ---
-title: istioctl auto-completion
+title: Using the istioctl command-line tool
-description: Istio includes a helpful script that enables auto-completion for the currently available istioctl commands.
+description: Istio includes a supplemental tool that provides debugging and diagnosis for Istio service mesh deployments.
 weight: 20
 keywords: [istioctl,bash,zsh,shell,command-line]
 ---

+## Overview

-`istioctl` includes two helpful scripts that enable auto-completion for Bash and ZSH.
-Both of these scripts provide support the currently available `istioctl` commands.
+The `istioctl` tool is a configuration command line utility that allows service operators to debug and diagnose their Istio service mesh deployments.
+The Istio project also includes two helpful scripts for `istioctl` that enable auto-completion for Bash and ZSH.
+Both of these scripts provide support for the currently available `istioctl` commands.

-### Prerequisites
+## Prerequisites for `istioctl` auto-completion

 {{< tabset cookie-name="prereqs" >}}